43 (Fun and Popular) Bridal Shower Games For 2023

 What you need: A game card (plus something to write with) for each player and a cell phone.

 How to play: Each player gets a game card that includes random apps and photo requests.
-Players get points for each item that they have in their phone.
+Players get points for each item that they have on their phones.
 The player with the most points wins a prize.

 Examples of game card items: The Tik Tok app, A photo with the bride-to-be, a meme of Schitt’s Creek, etc…